ocaml/ocaml.org/data/tutorials/getting-started/1_02_your_first_ocaml_program.md

 <!-- Other compilers exist, for instance, [js_of_ocaml](https://ocsigen.org/js_of_ocaml) generates JavaScript.
 The toplevel uses the bytecode compiler; expressions are read, type-checked, compiled into bytecode, and executed.
 The previous tutorial was interactive because we used the toplevel. -->

-We start by setting up a traditional “Hello World!” project using Dune.
+We start by setting up a traditional “Hello, World!” project using Dune.
 Make sure to have installed version 3.12 or later.
 The following creates a project named `hello`:

 ```shell
 $ opam exec -- dune init proj hello